Visitors are welcome at High Point Medical Center from 6 am to 9:30 pm daily.

 - Family members/visitors with active tuberculosis, chicken pox, shingles, measles, mumps, acute respiratory illnesses, colds, flu, fever, diarrhea, or certain skin infections are asked to refrain from visiting patients.

 - To help decrease the risk of infection, family members/visitors will be asked to wash their hands before and after spending time with a patient.

-- Overnight: One family member/visitor is allowed to remain overnight in the patient’s room if deemed beneficial by the patient.
-The patient should talk with their primary nurse about accommodations.
+- One family member/visitor is allowed to remain overnight in the patient’s room if deemed beneficial by the patient.
+Patients should talk with their primary nurse about accommodations.

 - Family members/visitors who demonstrate behavior that is disruptive, disrespectful or threatening to staff, patients or other visitors will be asked to leave at the request of the patient and/or staff.